lu-lab/frcnn-all-in-one/README.md

 There are two notebooks to work through in order to train a Faster R-CNN with your own custom classes.
 First, you will need to annotate images and save the annotation data by working through the Faster R-CNN annotation notebook.
 Second, you'll use those annotations to train the model using the Google colab notebook in the 'colab' folder in this repo.

+If you're here to try out one of our models trained to detect worms or eggs, jump to the notebook at the bottom!

 ### Annotate your data
 Click this binder badge to run the annotation notebook from your browser and follow the directions in Faster-RCNN-annotation.ipynb:
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/lu-lab/frcnn-all-in-one/HEAD)